JimHagan/fetch_entities/README.md

 #### Pagination Issues:

-If the script stops prematurely, check the API response for errors.
+If the program stops prematurely, check the API response for errors.

 ### License
-This script is provided under the MIT License.
+This program is provided under the MIT License.
 Feel free to modify and distribute it as needed.

 For questions or issues, please open an issue on GitHub or contact the author.
 Happy fetching! 😊